-The Planning Inspectorate

-Environmental Appeals Administration

-Room 4/12 - Eagle Wing

-Temple Quay House

-2 the Square
+The Planning Inspectorate Environmental Appeals Administration Room 4/12 - Eagle Wing Temple Quay House 2 the Square Temple Quay Bristol BS1 6PN

-Temple Quay

-Bristol

-BS1 6PN

-Please Note - an appeal bought under Section 27 paragraph (1) (c), (d) or (e) in relation to the conditions in a permit will not suspend the effect of the conditions appealed against; the conditions must still be complied with.
+Please Note - an appeal bought under Regulation 31 paragraph (1) (b) and Schedule 6 in relation to the conditions in a permit will not suspend the effect of the conditions appealed against; the conditions must still be complied with.
 In determining an appeal against one or more conditions, the Act allows the Secretary of State in addition to quash any of the other conditions not subject to the appeal and to direct the regulator either to vary any of these other conditions or to add new conditions.

-10) Contact Details - If you are required to contact the Environmental Protection Section of the Environmental Health Department at Barrow-in-Furness Borough Council please telephone 01229 876386 or 876382 during office hours and ask for Anne Pearson (Environmental Protection - Team Leader) or Damon Pearson (Environmental Protection Officer).
+10) Contact Details - If you are required to contact the Environmental Protection Unit of the Environmental Health Department at Barrow-in-Furness Borough Council, please telephone 01229 876382 during office hours and ask for Damon Pearson (Environmental Protection Officer).